MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-cloud-azure-appconfiguration-config.md

 > [!NOTE]
 > `FeatureManger` also has an asynchronous version of `isEnabled` called `isEnabledAsync`.

-If Feature Management has not been configured or the Feature Flag doesn't exist, `isEnabled` always return false.
+If Feature Management hasn't been configured or the Feature Flag doesn't exist, `isEnabled` always return false.
 If an existing Feature Flag is configured with an unknown Feature Filter, then a `FilterNotFoundException` is thrown.
 This can be changed to return false by configuring `fail-fast` to false.

 | Name | Description | Required | Default |
 | --- | --- | --- | --- |